Harley-Davidson's LiveWire EV Overview

 We’ve all seen electric bicycles and even small electric motorcycles such as those produced by Brammo back in 2012 (since they used electric motors, they were still technically motorcycles).
-Now Harley-Davidson is stepping up with the first serious full tilt sport cruiser with its LiveWire Electric bike for 2020 and it is one of the most talked about two wheelers of the year.
+Now Harley-Davidson has stepped up with the first serious full tilt sport cruiser with its LiveWire Electric bike.
 The Motor Company is hoping the EV bike will draw younger riders to embrace the company’s green energy pastures.

 Zero to 60 Faster Than You Can Read This!

 The LiveWire is an all-new, full-electric model, with zero crossover to any other bike in the H-D range.
 The focus for the machine is on making a premium electric motorcycle, that still has the soul of a Harley-Davidson.
 So, it was interesting to learn that the LiveWire is extremely un-Harley-like in a couple of ways.
 First off, it devours corners with the ferocity and finesse you’d not normally attribute to a bike from the Milwaukee-based brand.
 It’s quick to turn, exceptionally well balanced and can carry extremely good levels of corner speed, despite its light weight.

 The second and most obvious difference is the lack of any kind of H-D thunderous burble from the engine, although that said, it isn’t silent by any means.
 The bike shrieks towards maximum revs, sounding like a cross between an F15 and a Tie Fighter from Star Wars, launching you toward the next bend with similar light-speed urgency.
 Harley-Davidson says the maximum speed for the LiveWire is 114 mph with a claimed 105 horsepower generated by its 78 kilowatt motor.